Your data is stored in Google Analytics, Google Spreadsheets,

 Can I advertise on Wheel of Names?

-No, we like it nice and ad free.
+No, I do not accept ads.
 Many teachers use the wheel in their classrooms.
-We wouldn’t want to show ads to kids in school.
+We wouldn’t want to show ads to students in school.

 I have an idea/request/complaint.
 How do I submit it?